wmww/BattleshipTwitter/readme.md

 move cruiser at G7 3 up
 ```

 If a move results in a collision, affected ships are stopped where they collide and are informed.
+Ships are informed of collisions even if they were not moving, however they are not told where the collision occurred.

 ## Destroying Ships
 When a ship gets hit, that spot is permanently damaged.
 Future hits to the same spot register as hits, but don't inflict additional damage (unlike the original game, this can happen because ships move).
 When all spots on a ship are damaged, the ship is destroyed.